lucasvittal2/bot_especialist/README.md

 - Cloud Run and Vertex AI APIs enabled on GCP
 - Terraform installed locally
 - Docker installed locally
+- AlloyDB public ip address of a given instance from cluster (AlloyDB> click on 3 dots in any instance > edit > Enable Public address)

 ### 🏃 Setup & Deployment
 Once all prerequisites are met: